 Sports Massage Therapy

-At Massage Hope, we use the same modalities to treat you as we would with therapeutic massage (Myofascial Release, Trigger Point Therapy, Neuromuscular Therapy, Nerve Mobilization, Stretching); what makes sports massage different is an understanding of your sport, including how specific movement and force effect you.
-Your massage therapist will take the time to understand the body mechanics of your sport and how massage can best effect your performance.
+At Massage Hope, we use the same modalities to treat you as we would with therapeutic massage (Myofascial Release, Trigger Point Therapy, Neuromuscular Therapy, Nerve Mobilization, Stretching); what makes sports massage different is an understanding of your sport, including how specific movement and force affect you.
+Your massage therapist will take the time to understand the body mechanics of your sport and how massage can best affect your performance.

 90 MINUTE SPORTS MASSAGE SESSION, $145

 For multiple areas of concern and extra time needed to work out sore muscles or developing tendinitis.

 120 MINUTE SPORTS MASSAGE SESSION, $210